 - The buyer closes on the home and the real estate wholesaler receives their cut, which is typically around $5,000 to $10,000 per deal.

 Another option they use is double closing.
 This means the real estate wholesaler actually purchases the property and assumes closing costs, only to immediately sell that property to an investor.
 While this requires the wholesaler to secure funding, it can work if assigning the contract to the end buyer isn’t a viable option.

 How is a real estate wholesaler different from a real estate agent?

 A real estate agent represents buyers and sellers to coordinate real estate transactions.
 A real estate wholesaler acts as a middleman between sellers and property investors.
-Realtors are paid commission for each transaction, which is typically about 6% of the home’s sale price.
+Real estate agents are paid commission for each transaction, which is typically about 6% of the home’s sale price.
 Wholesalers set a flat fee for each deal.

-To become a realtor, you need to take pre-licensing education courses and pass a state examination.
+To become a real estate agent, you need to take pre-licensing education courses and pass a state examination.
 Wholesalers aren’t required to carry a real estate license.
 That’s unless they are transacting more than one deal per year in the state of Illinois.
 Still, wholesalers may choose to get a real estate license if they want certain benefits, like access to the MLS.

 How is a real estate wholesaler different from an investor?

 A real estate investor buys property under market value with the intention of selling it for a higher price at a later date and/or earning income from rentals.
 Investors might buy and hold a property they expect to appreciate rapidly.
 They might also fix up a distressed property and immediately flip it for a profit, rent out the property, or hire a management company to do so, or some combination of those strategies.
 In order to profit as a real estate investor, you need to have the funds to be able to purchase properties.